Noars/TetKole/README.md

 Currently this repository contains 3 workflows:

-* 1 for continuous integration -> ci.yml
+* 1 for continuous integration -> .github/ci.yml
-* 1 to automate releases -> release.yml
+* 1 to automate releases -> .github/release.yml
-* 1 to update the web page if there have been changes
+* 1 to update the web page if there have been changes (managed by git itself)

 ### Operation of the TètKole release